rust-lang/rust/text/0000-no-unused-impl-parameters.md

 effectively unconstrainted.
 This RFC proses to make these illegal by requiring that all impl type parameters must appear in either the self type of the impl or, if the impl is a trait impl, an (input) type parameter of the trait reference.
+Type parameters can also be constrained by associated types.

 There are many reasons to make this change.
 First, impls are not explicitly instantiated or named, so there is no way for users to